tensorlayer/RLzoo/docs/index.rst

 Contributing
 ==================

-This project is under active development, if you want to join the core team, feel free to contact Zihan Ding at ....
+This project is under active development, if you want to join the core team, feel free to contact Zihan Ding at zhding[at]mail.ustc.edu.cn

 Citation
 ==================